 #12 Career Trajectories for Accounting Students and the new Online Master of Science in Accounting Program

-On this episode of Breaking Down Business, we hear from Drew Sellers, EDM, CMA, chair of the Department of Accounting at Kent State’s College of Business Administration.
+On this episode of Breaking Down Business, we hear from Drew Sellers, EDM, CMA, chair of the Department of Accounting at Kent State’s Ambassador Crawford College of Business and Entrepreneurship.
 Sellers shares highlights on the accounting program including career trajectories for accounting students and the newly launched Online Master of Science in Accounting program.

 #11 Secret Brand Consumption and Managerial Marketing

 In this episode, Bob Jewell, Ph.D., Chair of the Kent State University Department of Marketing and Entrepreneurship, discusses his consumer behavior research on secret consumption and shares about opportunities for managerial marketing students.